 inspires stronger messages and content based on the similarities of each segment

-Audience Segmentation’s Value to Inbound Marketing & Business Growth
+Importance of Audience Segmentation to Inbound Marketing

 Modern Audience Segmentation Strategies

-Almost going hand-in-hand with segmenting your audience by previous interactions, segmenting your audience by device type is crucial for maximizing engagement with your content.
-Do certain prospects mainly interact with your content using their mobile device?
-In addition to making sure your website, emails, and video are optimized for mobile, try optimizing some CTAs in your offerings to promote using their phone to contact you, rather than downloading a content offer.
+As an example: for mobile contacts (after ensuring that your website, emails, and video are optimized for mobile), optimize some calls-to-action in your offerings to promote using their phone to contact you, rather than downloading a content offer.